-- 14.1 If a shareholder has two or more share certificates for shares of the same class which are in certificated form, they can return the certificates to us, ask us to cancel these and replace them with a single new certificate.
-We can comply with this request and the Directors can require the shareholder to pay our administrative expenses for doing so. - 14.2 A shareholder can ask us to cancel and replace a single share certificate with two or more certificates, for the same total number of shares.
-We can comply with this request and the Directors can require the shareholder to pay our administrative expenses for doing so. - 14.3 A shareholder can ask us for a new certificate if the original is: - (a) damaged or defaced; or - (b) said to be lost, stolen, or destroyed. - 14.4 If a certificate has been damaged or defaced, we can ask for the certificate to be returned to us before issuing a replacement.
-If a certificate is said to be lost, stolen or destroyed, we can ask for satisfactory evidence, and an indemnity, before issuing a replacement. - 14.5 The Directors can require the shareholder to pay our administrative expenses for issuing any share certificates under Article 14.3. - 14.6 Any one joint shareholder can request replacement certificates under this Article 14 and we can treat an application for a replacement certificate made by one joint shareholder as being made on behalf of all the shareholders concerned.
+(c) printed, in any way, with a copy of the Seal or with a copy of the signature of one or more Directors .
+The copy can be made or produced mechanically, electronically or in any other way the Directors approve as long as it complies with the law .
+13.9 nomina e certificate must state the number and class of shares to which it relates, their all value and the amount paid up on those shares .
+It cannot be for shares of more the class.
+Formatted: Bullets and Numbering l 13.10 The time limit for us to provide a share certificate in certificated form is: J (a) one month after the allotment of a new share (or any longer period provided by its terms of issue); or (b) five business days after a transfer of shares is presented for registration.
+13.11 Share require certificates will also be prepared and sent earlier where the UK Listing Authority es it.
+Formatted: Bullets and Numbering 14 Repla cement share certificates !
+14.1 If a shareholder has two or more share certificates for shares of the same class which are in certificated form, they can return the certificates to us , ask us to cancel these and replace them with a single new certificate .
+We can comply with this request and the Directors can require the shareholder to pay our administrative expenses for doing so.
+14.2 certific eholder can ask us to cancel and replace a single share certificate with two or more ates , for the same total number of shares .
+We can comply with this request and the ors can require the shareholder to pay our administrative expenses for doing so. l 14.3 A shar eholder can ask us for a new certificate if the original is: Formatted: Bullets and Numbering l (a) damaged or defaced; or (b) said to be lost, stolen, or destroyed.
+14.4 to us l rtificate has been damaged or defaced, we can ask for the certificate to be returned pefore issuing a replacement.
+If a certificate is said to be lost, stolen or destroyed, ask for satisfactory evidence, and an indemnity, before issuing a replacement.
+Formatted: Bullets and Numbering 14.5 The Directors can require the shareholder to pay our administrative expenses for issuing Formatted: Font: Italic any sh are certificates under Article 1 4 3.
+Deleted: 7 14.6 we car ne joint shareholder can request replacement certificate s under this Article 14 and in treat an application for a replacement certificate made by one joint shareholder as made on behalf of all the shareholders concerned.
+Deleted: 7 01